raik383h/Spring2019CourseProjectTDA/README.md

 Install the Angular command line interface with the command `npm install -g @angular/cli`.
 You may need to restart your terminal to use the `ng` command.

 Add npm global modules to your path.
+This step may not be necessary if you've already added npm to your path according to the above steps.
+Run `ng` in your terminal to see if it already works.
 On Windows 10, search "path", which should bring up an option to "Edit the system environment variables".
 Select Environment Variables > Path > Edit.
 Select New and add C:\Users\<username>\AppData\Roaming\npm .

 Run the UI project by typing `ng serve`.
 This command launches the server, watches your files, and rebuilds the app as you make changes to those files.
 Navigate to `http://localhost:4200/` to see your running front-end.